fliverdev/rider/ENCRYPTION.md

 ### iOS App Delegate

-Replace the encrypted `AppDelegate.swift` with the following contents:
+Replace the encrypted `AppDelegate.swift` with the following contents, and replace "YOUR_API_KEY" with your own:

 ```
 import UIKit